adricort/rover/README.md

 command: `git clone git@github.com:AdrianSiGmA/rovy.git`

-This repository contains 4 main packages:
+This repository contains 3 main packages:
-1. slam: contains the navigation node
+1. slam: contains the developed navigation node
-     1. rs_camera.launch: settings for processing the data from the camera
-     2. rtabmap.launch: settings for Rviz and rtabmapviz, cfg files, depth and stereo, odometry?, RGB-D, pointcloud, SLAM, and other many parameters
-     3. settings: imu filter, template, descriptions
+     1. executes the slam.launch: calls the rs_camera.launch, rtabmap.launch, and the ukf_template.launch (robot_localization).
+It also contains some imu filter, template, and description parameters.
+     2. executes the move_base.launch: sets some topics, and runs the move_base node for the cost map and path planner
 2. realsense2_camera: contains all the parameters and nodes to receive data from the d435i
+     1. executes the rs_camera.launch: settings for processing the data from the camera
 3. qr_loc_reader:

-4. navigation stack (optional): from https://github.com/ros-planning/navigation, it contains the move_base node, that creates the costmap and generates the path planner for autonomous navigation
+The rtabmap.launch that is called from the slam.launch has some settings for Rviz and Rtabmapviz, cfg files, depth and stereo, odometry?, RGB-D, pointcloud, SLAM, and many other parameters.

+> :warning: It is important that, before going to the next section, one modifies this launch file by changing the rviz config to: `<arg name="rviz_cfg"                default="$(find slam)/rviz/slam.rviz" />`

-And, of course, the documentation, maps, images, and other useful files inside "rovy_docs".
+The documentation, maps, images, and other useful files inside "rovy_docs".

 ## Usage ##